 With the confirmation of Broadway and TV star Chenoweth's performance on New Year's Eve, the season is complete, Orr said.

 "(I think) Kristin is a pistol and so much fun," Orr said with a laugh.
-"I'm really looking forward to it.
-And thank God she wants to come in early and understands how altitude affects vocals."

 The Park City Performing Arts Foundation 2012-13 season is as follows: